 The BARD Mobile apps enables NLS patrons to download audio and braille books, magazines, and music scores directly to their iPhone, iPad, or iPod touch, and Android Phone or Android devices provided they have a BARD account.
 A refreshable braille display is required to read downloaded braille materials.

 Bard Mobile Android app

 User Guide and Help

 The user guide is available in the Help section of the app and online in HTML format at this BARD link.
 You can also access videos on How to Use BARD Mobile or send an email to NLSDownload@loc.gov.
 YouTube also has many helpful videos, including this one from The Blind Life.

 BARD Express provides NLS patrons with an easy way to access BARD.
 Use BARD Express to browse thousands of audio books and magazines, download them to your Windows-based computer, and transfer them to an NLS cartridge.
 BARD Express simplifies the process by providing a menu-driven interface, reducing the need to memorize a complex set of keyboard commands.
 What does this mean?
 BARD Express can be used with as few as four keys, while providing advanced functionality for the more adventurous user.

-Learn more about BARD Express by checking out the Frequently Asked Questions or by browsing the BARD Express Continuous User Guide.
+Learn more about BARD Express by checking out the Frequently Asked Questions.
 If you’re already running BARD Express, access the help topics by pressing F1.